The Art of Surrendering

 These pictures can do no justice to the beauty of the mountains that greeted us when we get there.

-We were welcomed by Tatay Amado, the owner of the farm, his son and daughter.
-We were served with sweet potatoes, banana pancakes and rice coffee, something I have never had before.
+We were welcomed by Tatay Amado, the owner of the farm, his son, and his daughter.
+We were served sweet potatoes, banana pancakes, and rice coffee, something I have never had before.
 A part of me was doubtful and slightly raging because that coffee has no caffeine at all – and I live my life surviving in short bursts of that substance.
 That unnecessary fume went down the drain because that was the best coffee I had in a while.
 It started raining softly, eventually turning into a storm-like precipice.
 We stayed and spent hours talking and playing with the farm’s resident cat and three dogs.
 It was a morning I never thought I would have.
 It almost felt surreal, probably because we started to talk about how it always rains when people from the town climb the mountain and Tatay Amado’s conquests on Mt.
 Banahaw as a youngster, where he almost was trapped in a cave, saved by a prayer and one matchstick he lit to find the doorway.

 When my coffee and the pancakes I so adored started to run out and the talking died down, I was then caught off guard by the question in my head, followed by a statement that goes: “What if we decided to cut our journey off early?
 Oh, I probably wouldn’t have this magical morning.”
 My mind then conveniently paraded a series of risks I took this year, making me realize how I improved in the art of surrendering.
 I have followed my messages and it has taken me into places and situations I never thought I would have experienced.
 Interestingly, I have never felt more alive after a long, long time.
 It was an epiphany of some sort.